DiniFarb/codewars_readme_stats/README.md

 The project is currently hosted on heroku and free to use for everyone :)

 ## Additional
-Many Thanks to the guys of https://github.com/anuraghazra/github-readme-stats where I got the idea to do the same for codewars :)
+- Many Thanks to the guys of https://github.com/anuraghazra/github-readme-stats where I got the idea to do the same for codewars :)

+- If you have any questions dont hesitate to ask or open a issue!